lankef/goesclock/readme.md

 python3 -m install pillow
 ```

-Then, copy the `goes-clock` folder into the `extensions`, and run it from KUAL!
+Then, copy the `goesclock` folder into the `extensions`, and run it from KUAL!

 Be patient after clicking launch.
 Don't click anything else - It
 takes a while to launch!
 The Kindle has to think very hard (for about 20s)